BoKKeR/RSS-to-Telegram-Bot/src/doc/help.md

 commands:
 */help* shows this help message
-*/add title http://www.RSS-URL.com* to add a new link */remove link_name removes* the RSS link, multiple links can be removed with one command */list* Lists all the titles and the RSS links from the DB */settings* Lists all the settings and allows you to change them */disable title boolean* disable/disable specific feed.
+*/add* title rss-link to add a new link
+*/remove* link_name removes the RSS link, multiple links can be removed with one command */list* Lists all the titles and the RSS links from the DB */settings* Lists all the settings and allows you to change them */disable* title boolean disable/disable specific feed.
-*/disable_all boolean* disable/disable all feeds.
+*/disable_all* boolean disable/disable all feeds.
 */test* Inbuilt command that fetches a post from Reddits RSS.

 The current chatId is: *CHATID_PLACEHOLDER*